john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 ## What are getters and setters?
 <dl>
 <dd>
 There may be some instances where you want to *get* something like a local variable inside an object or even *set* a variable to another value.
 This is where *getters and setters* come in.
-In the example below, we have the private property ```isAutomobile``` which cannot be accessed from the outside (i.e. console.log(isAutomobile) will be unsuccessful).
+In the example below, we have the private property ```isAutomobile``` which cannot be accessed from the outside.
+In other words, when you run ```console.log(isAutomobile)```, the response will be unsuccessful.

 ```JavaScript
   function Car(make, model) {